awpala/cs-6290-hpca-setup-and-debugger/debugging-guide.md

 }
 ```

 Furthermore, also as denoted above (i.e., via `// <---`), under setting `"presentation"`, note that this configuration is grouped under `"group": "benchmark"` and appears first in this group's list (i.e., `"order": 1`).
-Also note that defining the groups in this manner adds the corresponding bars/sections in the dropdown accordingly, adding an additional level of organization (i.e., rather than a "cluttered"/monolithic list of such launch configurations).
+Also note that defining the groups in this manner adds the corresponding bars/sections in the dropdown accordingly, thereby adding an additional level of organization (i.e., rather than a "cluttered"/monolithic list of such launch configurations).

 With respect to the ***prelaunch task***, as denoted above, this is defined correspondingly in `/.vscode/tasks.json`.
 Here, the relevant tasks are as follows (excerpts included here for expediency, with other tasks omitted via `// ...` for brevity):